sixtosMateo/djReact/frontend/gui/README.md

                 $ </form>

           # this code changes should be able to connect to server(api urls) but in django setttigs.py
             # django REST_FRAMEWORK permissions must be temporary change so that anyone can make changes
+  # adding authentication
+    # start from frontend directory